shervinea/cheatsheet-translation/es/cheatsheet-supervised-learning.md

 **31. Remark: there is no closed form solution for the case of logistic regressions.**

-&#10230; Observación: no existe solición en forma cerrada para los casos de regresiones logísticas.
+&#10230; Observación: no existe solución en forma cerrada para los casos de regresiones logísticas.

 <br>

 **32. Softmax regression ― A softmax regression, also called a multiclass logistic regression, is used to generalize logistic regression when there are more than 2 outcome classes.
 By convention, we set θK=0, which makes the Bernoulli parameter ϕi of each class i equal to:**

-&#10230; egresión Softmax ― La regresión softmax, también llamada regresión logística multiclase, es utilizada para generalizar regresiones logísticas cuando hay más de dos clases resultantes.
+&#10230; Regresión Softmax ― La regresión softmax, también llamada regresión logística multiclase, es utilizada para generalizar regresiones logísticas cuando hay más de dos clases resultantes.
 Por convención, se define θK=0, lo que hace al parámetro de Bernoulli ϕi de cada clase i igual a:

 <br>